emerinohdz/arch64-efi32/README.md

 # Getting started

+*For all of the following commands to work, you need to change to the root folder of the project.*

 To build a new ISO, you'll need to first install the bash-task-runner:

     npm install

-Then, you can simply call the runner to generate the ISO:
+Then, you can simply call the runnerfile.sh script to generate the ISO:

-    node_modules/bash-task-runner/bin/runner
+    ./runnerfile.sh

 There are other tasks available, you can first unpack the ISO (to include modules, for instance), and then repackage it:

-    node_modules/bash-task-runner/bin/runner unpack
+    ./runnerfile.sh unpack
     // modify ISO contents as needed
-    node_modules/bash-task-runner/bin/runner pack
+    ./runnerfile.sh build dist